pamoller/react-fixed-float-input/README.md

 ## Comments

-Sure JS and Typescript know only numbers, no floats.
+Sure, JS and Typescript know only numbers, no floats.

 Personally I don't like to get stuck while typing on the keyboard.
-So this compoment allows free typing of numbers, Sure it remains a little suprise on bluring when your input gets rounded or cuted, anyway.
+So this compoment allows free typing of digits.